pablisch/music-library-2/design/sql_project_design.md

 -- (file: spec/seeds_{table_name}.sql)
 >> spec/seeds_albums.sql

--- Write your SQL seed here.

--- First, you'd need to truncate the table - this is so our table is emptied between each test run, -- so we can start with a fresh state.
--- (RESTART IDENTITY resets the primary key)

 ```sql
 TRUNCATE TABLE albums RESTART IDENTITY; -- 🦠 TABLE NAME! 🦠 replace with your own table name.